oalid-6amtech/oalid-6amtech/README.md

 # Hi there! 👋 I'm Abu Bin Oalid

 Welcome to my GitHub profile of 6amTech Office.
 My personal profile is [oalid-cse](https://github.com/oalid-cse/)!
-I'm a Senior Software Developer with a passion for creating efficient, scalable, and secure web applications.
+I'm a Senior Software Engineer with a passion for creating efficient, scalable, and secure web applications.
 Here's a little more about me:

 ---